mindfultatiana/CybersecurityROI/README.md

 # Cybersecurity ROI Metrics Application
-The program is utility-specific.
-It allows you to get the estimated savings for preventing data breaches so you can report it to your executive team or board of directors.
-Showing the financial value of cybersecurity efforts gives IT and other departments credibility.
-Right now the python script is set up with sample industry data for renewable energy utilities.
+The calculator allows you to get the estimated savings for preventing data breaches.
+This way you can report it to your executive team or board of directors.
+It also outputs a dashboard report with visual representations.
+Showing the financial value of cybersecurity gives IT and other departments credibility for their efforts.
+This helps with budgetary requirements, which can often be a hard sell.
+Right now the python script is set up with sample industry data for a mid-size renewable energy utility.
 The output of that data is listed below.
 Change the values you need to update it properly.

 View the [Realistic Example Values](https://github.com/mindfultatiana/CybersecurityROI/blob/main/README.md#realistic-example-values) section below to get a list of what you may want to update.

+I've also included the [Information to Gather](https://github.com/mindfultatiana/CybersecurityROI/edit/main/README.md#information-to-gather) section with questions that can be used to help fill in the values.

 <img width="1914" height="1014" alt="Screenshot 2025-07-26 223515" src="https://github.com/user-attachments/assets/13bc0074-1d1c-47a7-9385-db3ff36d6a48" />